 1. (Supervisor & Convener)

 2. Head of the Department

 3. (Member)

 4. (Member)

 5. [Member]

-The Research Advisory Committee critically reviewed the resear r

-The Research Advisory Committee critically reviewed the research work entitled "....." carried out by

-Mr./Ms.----- and the contents of the draft Synopsis.
+The Research Advisory Committee critically reviewed the research work entitled "....." carried out by Mr./Ms.----- and the contents of the draft Synopsis.
 The scholar completed the pre-synopsis presentation on...... to the faculty members and research scholars.
 The attendees list is enclosed herewith.
-The scholar has publications in the journals (NAAS/SCI/UGC listed) from his/her research work.
+The scholar hs publications in the journals (NAAS/SCI/UGC listed) from his/her research work.